 The appeal hearing will be scheduled within ten (10) business days of submission of the appeal documentation.
-The respondent, Vice President, Student Affairs and the Director - Wellness, Accessibility & Student Success and/or the Student Rights and Responsibilities Officer will attend the appeal.
+The respondent, Vice President, Student Affairs and the Director - Wellness, Accessibility & Student Success and/or a member of the Student Rights and Responsibilities Office will attend the appeal.
 The respondent will present their appeal and any supporting documentation.
-The Director - Wellness, Accessibility & Student Success and/or the Student Rights and Responsibilities Officer will present their appeal and any supporting documentation.
-The Director - Wellness, Accessibility & Student Success and/or the Student Rights and Responsibilities Officer will present their rationale related to the sanctions imposed, and any supporting documentation, if appropriate.
+The Director - Wellness, Accessibility & Student Success and/or the member of the Student Rights and Responsibilities Office will present their appeal and any supporting documentation.
+The Director - Wellness, Accessibility & Student Success and/or the member of the Student Rights and Responsibilities Office will present their rationale related to the sanctions imposed, and any supporting documentation, if appropriate.